earlyann/Google_jobs_analysis/README.md

 * NLTK

 ## Project Description
+The goal of this project is to practice my developing data skills which I hope will land me a job, on a dataset that will be helpful in finding me a job!

+The first step of the project was to develop a repeatable and easily modifiable script to pull current job listings from the SerpAPI Google jobs and listings APIs.
+The first API call is nested in a function taking the desired job title as an arguement.
+I designed the code as a function so I could easily search for different titles and pull those to a data frame.
+The script then uses the job id data pulled from the first call to pulling in listing specific information.

+Then to use Python's Natural Language Tool Kit along with Pandas methods and functions to make navigating and following up on those job listings quick and efficient.

-My goal with the project is develop a repeatable and easily modifiable script to pull current job listings (Provide more detailed overview of the project.
+   (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and     hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to       solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things    here)

 ## Needs of this project